pqnelson/pqnelson.github.com/_posts/2021-07-29-monadic-io-in-ml.md

 sketching out the implementation.
 (End of Remark)

-# Appendix: Should we be Pure in Standard ML?
+# Appendix 2: Should we be Pure in Standard ML?

 There's some folklore suggesting there's performance hits if we try being pure in a call-by-value language.
 Pippenger first published this